-The HCAO will respond to U/T visa certification requests within 30 calendar days of receiving a request.
-If an applicant informs the HCAO that they are in removal proceedings, the HCAO will respond to the U/T visa certification request within seven days.
-The Certifying Official will record requests and the date the request was made to ensure compliance with Minn.
+The HCAO will place a certification decision in the interoffice mail system within 30 calendar days of receiving a U/T visa certification request.

+If an applicant informs the HCAO that they are in removal proceedings, that the certification request is in response to a request for evidence from an immigration agency, or that a beneficiary is at risk of no longer qualifying for immigration relief due to age, the HCAO will respond to the U/T visa certification request within seven calendar days.
+The HCAO does not require any supporting documents to justify an expedited review.

+The HCAO will record requests, the date the request was made, and the date the request was certified to ensure compliance with Minn.
 Stat. § 611A.95.